How to Split a String by a Delimited Char in SQL Server?

 END

-Now execute the script below to call a split function to split string by delimiter character.
+Now execute the script below to call the split function to break the string by the delimiter character:

 DECLARE @student_name VARCHAR(MAX);